lnbits/hardware-wallet/README.md

 is persisted in the device's existing password-encrypted storage even if a previous `/pair` command disabled persistence for SD restores.
 The existing `/seed` command also keeps the mnemonic off the microSD card: it displays one word at a time on the hardware screen.
-Press `#` or button 1 to advance, and `*` or button 2 to go back.
+Use the board's next/previous controls to review it.
 Advancing from word 24 finishes the review.

 ## Entropy lines (the important bit)